What is an AntiPublic checker? | Blog - DorkPlus

 • It's time to get started

-You now understand who we are, what we do and what we offer.
-If you have any question feel free to open a ticket on our Discord server, we'll make sure to help you out.
+Now you know who we are, what we do, and what we offer.
+If you have questions, open a ticket on our Discord server and we’ll be glad to help.

 Shop now